asli-nobita/Charactor-AI/README.md

    `git clone https://github.com/asli-nobita/Charactor-AI.git`
    `git clone https://github.com/asli-nobita/Edunime-AI-Frontend.git`

+2. Install FFMpeg for Windows
+   `winget install ffmpeg`

+3. Create and run a Python virtual environment
+   `python -m venv <name of virtual environment>` `<name of virtual environment>/scripts/activate`

-2. Navigate to the root directory `Charactor-AI` and run
+4. Navigate to the root directory `Charactor-AI` and run
    `pip install .`

-3. In the same directory, execute
+5. In the same directory, execute
    `python run_server.py`

-4. Navigate to the frontend directory and run this command
-   `npm install && npm run dev`
+6. Navigate to the frontend directory and run this command (open a new terminal for this) `npm install && npm run dev:web`
-   The application should start as an Electron desktop app.
+   The application should start in your web browser.

 ### Demo video (click on the image)